Cryptech-Services/lgplib/README.md

 # lgplib

-lgplib is a dependency is used to interact with the Metrix LGP on the MetrixCoin blockchain.
+lgplib is used to interact with the Metrix LGP on the MetrixCoin blockchain.

 ### [**Documentation**](/)